huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 sudo tunctl -t tap1
 sudo ifconfig tap1 192.168.1.254 netmask 255.255.255.0 up
 ```

-to allow connection to the outside we need to configure some iptable rules
+To allow connection to the outside we need to configure some iptable rules
 ```
 sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE sudo iptables -A FORWARD -i tap1 -j ACCEPT